merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 eavesdropper is himself a former government employee.

-ALL electronic equipment generates EMI (Electromagnetic Interference) which is essentially spurious radiation emmited unintentionally.
-As such these radio wave emmisions are also generated from any type of "sweep" equipment which the countermeasures technician may use.
+ALL electronic equipment generates EMI (Electromagnetic Interference) which is essentially spurious radiation emitted unintentionally.
+As such these radio wave emissions are also generated from any type of "sweep" equipment which the countermeasures technician may use.
-A sophisticated eavesdropper can detect these spurious emmisions and take it as a sign that sweep equipment is being used and the sweep is now in progress.
+A sophisticated eavesdropper can detect these spurious emissions and take it as a sign that sweep equipment is being used and the sweep is now in progress.
 The eavesdropper then shuts his clandestine devices off remotely.

 In reality the ability to do this is actually quite simple.
-Its just that I find it unrealistic and I dont think many buggist in this country go to all that trouble.
+Its just that I find it unrealistic and I don't think many buggist in this country go to all that trouble.
 Not unless its a super sophisticated operation, or unless the eavesdropper is being payed well to take such precautions.
 But then super sophisticated operations are not the norm.
 Not even close.